 Once the translations were finished, our team formatted the brochures to accommodate the translated text within the style guidelines provided by the client.
 A particular design issue that arises in translation is “text expansion.”
 It takes approximately 20% more characters to render an English text into languages like Spanish or Italian.
 For the guides, beyond the extra information that was needed, the Spanish, Tagalog and Vietnamese required more space than English.
 Chinese, on the other hand, has a tendency to contract, taking up less space on the page.
 Because the brochures were published in print rather than digital, radically adjusting the font size to accommodate expansion was not an option.
 Also, the client needed certain information to be on corresponding pages, so reformatting was required to reflow the text and resize text boxes and images to fit in the available space.
 New style guidelines were developed specifically for this process.

-We are currently working on LBBC’s translated guide for French-speaking audiences, which presents another set of challenges given the diversity of native French speakers in North America (Europeans, French Canadians, Haitians, West Africans, and more.)
+Working on LBBC’s translated guide for French-speaking audiences, presented another set of challenges given the diversity of native French speakers in North America (Europeans, French Canadians, Haitians, West Africans, and more.)
 Overall, the LBBC project demonstrates that patient-facing healthcare translation can require a lot of front-end preparation to achieve a successful result.
 However, this preliminary work can be leveraged for future translation projects.
 For example, LBBC decided to publish some Spanish-language material on their website.
 Our translation memory software facilitates cross-platform publication; we leveraged the glossary and previously translated text to streamline the website project.
 Finally, although LBBC only serves US-based populations and works with US-based healthcare partners, nothing prevents international patients from getting the culturally-adapted and translated guides.
 We take pride in the part we played in providing useful medical information to patients in need of it, and we are glad our clients at Living Beyond Breast Cancer trusted us as their language services partners.